 Hanging storage is a phenomenal way to utilize above-the-floor space in a one-car garage.
 For this, you can opt for an entire garage organization kit, or put together your own using mounted cabinets, wracks, hooks, and wire shelving.
 You can take full advantage of wall space with hanging storage solutions by Flow Wall.

 Plan Out the Space

 As we mentioned earlier, prudent planning is key to effectively organizing your garage.
-Make a list of your items, decide how you’d like to store them, and keep a running total of the storage cost to stay within budget.
+For instance, if you have plans to renovate and expand the space, make plans for it.
+If you want to add more cabinets, include windows (probably with the help of service providers who specialize in Augusta Window replacements) for ventilation, buy furniture, and so on, it’s ideal that you thoroughly plan them before executing them.
+Also, make a list of your items, decide how you’d like to store them, and keep a running total of the storage cost to stay within budget.

 Measure for Your Car and Storage

 It’s never a bad idea to know exactly how much space you have to work with.
 Before you begin organizing your garage, take accurate measurements to determine just how much space you can use, and how much you’ll need for your vehicle.

 Another trick to one-car garage organization is overhead storage.
 This is particularly useful if you’re short on wall space but heavy on storage.
 You can buy a few overhead racks and bins and install them yourself with little difficulty.

 You would be surprised at how much storage will fit in a one-car garage-if you know how to arrange it all.
 The experts at Flow Wall have made it easy for you by providing you with a completely free tool.
 For the greatest small garage storage ideas, check out our free online garage storage design tool.
 This responsive platform will help you figure out how to arrange your garage the best way possible.

 How Can I Hang Things in My Garage?